rows/hiring/job descriptions/Business Development Manager_Berlin.md

 ## Compensation and Perks

-* Competitive salary.
+* Expected Annual Gross Salary: 45.000-65.000€
 * Employee equity plan.
 * [Pavilion](https://www.joinpavilion.com/) membership (sales community) for your professional development.
-* Liberal work-from-home (or remote) policy.
+* * We're Hybrid - choose to work from our offices in Porto/Berlin or work full-remote ([23 countries](https://github.com/rows/hiring/blob/master/FAQs.md)).
+* Choice to work 4/days week with pro-rated compensation.
-* Unlimited vacation policy.
+* Unlimited unpaid vacation policy.
+* More paid vacation if you stay 3 or 5 years.
 * A super experienced and motivated team that can't wait to work with you.

 ## How-to